Blotch3D/Blotch3D/README.md

 You can put all your 3D code in the one overridden method called "FrameDraw", if you like, but there are a couple of other overridable methods provided for your convenience.
-There is a Setup method that is called once at the beginning and a FrameProc method that is called every frame.
+There is a Setup method that is called once when the 3D window is first opened and a FrameProc method that is called every frame.
 The FrameDraw method is also called each frame, but only when there is enough CPU available.
 You are welcome to put whatever you like in any of those three methods, except that actual drawing code (code that causes things to appear in the window) must be in the FrameDraw method.

 For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), it might be best to put all your periodic 3D code in FrameDraw